-Designed for use with large stationary LPG containers as a primary pressure relief valve.
-These pressure relief valves have been specifically designed to provide optimum performance when installed in either a 2" half or 2" full coupling, making them perfect for most large stationary tank installations.
+Designed for use in large stationary LPG containers as a primary pressure relief valve.
+These pressure relief valves have been specifically designed to provide optimum performance when installed in an NPT half or full coupling, making them perfect for most large stationary tank installations.

-FEATURES:
+Features: